robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 # Platform Specifics
+Xamarin and especially Xamarin.Forms are cross-platform frameworks that you mostly target multiple platforms with.
+Of course, these platforms do still have their specific behaviours and characteristics, that you also want to support.
+This chapter is about how to achieve that.

 ## 1. Platform specific UI properties
+First thing that comes in mind when talking about platform specifics is often the UI that fundamentally differs between the platforms.

 ### 1.1 Platform specific properties in XAML and code-behind
 When creating a shared UI with Xamarin.Forms, we might come to a point, where we want to adjust specific properties of these UIs regarding to the platform it runs on.
 Typical platform adjustments can be